StephenOTT/camunda-prometheus-process-engine-plugin/README.md

 1. Add try/catch to all registration and modifications and log errors rather than throwing error.
 1. Add Better Prometheus usage docs
 1. Add screenshots of examples of dashboards
-1. Add further docs on the Simple Metric classes
 1. :exclamation: Add Camunda Startup logic to perform Engine queries for pre-population of initial values/current values of metrics.
 Example: If a count or gauge is running that is tracking a "number of dollars collected", if camunda is restarted, we want to recalculate this value on startup so we are not restarting at zero.